As with any investment, there are risks associated with crowdfunding investments, particularly when investing in startups.

 If the business raises more funds at a later date (which most startups do) the percentage of equity you hold in it may decrease relative to what you originally bought.
 Dilution in itself is not a bad thing, but it is something you need to be aware of.

 In order to mitigate the risks attached to crowdfunding investments, many investors seek to invest in a diverse portfolio of businesses.
 Many startups do not succeed, hence the importance of having a diversified portfolio, as even if just a few of your investments are successful, they may deliver a large enough return to make up for any potential losses.
-To date, less than 6% of businesses to fund on Crowdcube have failed, demonstrating the sophistication of crowd investors.
+To date, only 10% of businesses to fund on Crowdcube have failed, demonstrating the sophistication of crowd investors.

 You can read the full Risk Warning, here.